james-harper/message-board/README.md

-# crapchat
+# 💩 crapchat

-> A pseudo-anonymous messageboard which uses emojis to categorise each board
+> A pseudo-anonymous messageboard which uses emojis as the subject of each board

 This application was primarily made so that I could play around with some libraries that had caught my interest.
 This is why it is very limited in features in its current state.